 5. Women are not responsible for any liabilities owed by their spouse

-According to the Married Women’s Property (MWP) Act, any property owned by the wife is secured against her husband’s creditors.
+Married Women’s Property (MWP) Act, any property owned by the wife is secured against her husband’s creditors.
 This means, your property cannot be used as a settlement for the debts owed by your spouse or his relatives.

 6. Right to ancestral property